13 Things To Do In Your Garden This September

 2. Time to harvest your winter squash

-Pick your ripe winter squash (especially if rain is in the forecast) and store in a cool dark location.
-If you are not sure how to tell if your squash is ripe, test by pressing your nail against the skin, it should not leave a dent if mature.
-The skin should be a full rich color and not have any soft spots.
+Pick your ripe winter squash, especially if rain is in the forecast, and store it in a cool, dark location.
+If you are not sure how to tell if your squash is ripe, test by pressing your nail against the skin—it should not leave a dent if mature.
+The skin should be a full, rich color and not have any soft spots.
 If it seems ripe but has soft spots, pick it and eat it right away, cutting away any of the area that may be soft.
-If harvesting for storage, leave about 3" of stem on the squash when cutting it off the vine.
+If harvesting for storage, leave about three inches of stem on the squash when cutting it off the vine.
 If your pumpkins are not quite ripe, help them out by removing leaves that shadow the fruits and slow down ripening.
-Place them onto boards to protect from damp soil.
+Place them onto boards to protect them from damp soil.

 3. Plant fall bulbs for a springtime blast of flowers

-Now is a good time to plant spring flowering bulbs like daffodils, tulips, hyacinth, crocus or iris.
+Now is a good time to plant spring-flowering bulbs like daffodils, tulips, hyacinths, crocuses, or iris.
 Unsure how to do this?
-Watch our video on planting bulbs to see how!
+Watch our video on planting bulbs to see how.

 4. Preserve your surplus fruit and vegetables

-Surplus produce can be preserved by canning, fermenting, drying or freezing.
-We have quite a few videos and articles on food preservation at our Resource page at GrowOrganic.com.
-Got some large zucchini and not sure what to do with it, shred or grate them, squeeze out the excess liquid and freeze to use later in the year.
+Surplus produce can be preserved by canning, fermenting, drying, or freezing.
+We have quite a few videos and articles on food preservation at our resource page at GrowOrganic.com.
+Got some large zucchini and not sure what to do with it?
+Shred or grate them, squeeze out the excess liquid, and freeze them to use later in the year.

 5. Time to think about ordering and planting garlic

 Save space in your garden for garlic.
-If you live in a cold zones, plant just after the first frost or in mild winter zones, plant in October.
+If you live in a cold climate, plant just after the first frost.
+In mild winter zones, plant in October.
 Hardneck garlic varieties are a great choice for cold regions.
-In fact they need cold temperatures to produce plump bulbs the following summer.
+In fact, they need cold temperatures to produce plump bulbs the following summer.
 Softneck garlic varieties or elephant garlic are perfect for mild winter zones.

 Check out our video on growing garlic for more information.